-Tiburon Real Estate
+Tiburon

 A Special Peninsula in the Bay

 Unknown to many outside of the area, Paradise Drive is a special part of town, along a quiet expanse of bay to the east.
 Homes have large lots, and some have bay frontage and private beaches.
-A little further north on Paradise Drive is the unique waterfront community of Paradise Cay, built out into the bay in the 1960’s.
+A little further north on Paradise Drive is the unique waterfront community of Paradise Cay, built out on the bay in the 1960’s.

-Tiburon raises from sea level along the bay to about 300-750 feet along the ridge that runs the length of the peninsula.
+Tiburon rises from sea level along the bay to about 300-750 feet along the ridge that runs the length of the peninsula.
 The high points on the ridge are at Ring Mountain, about 600 feet, and Sugar Loaf, about 750 feet.

 Property Values